 We believe that this is a dangerous design because the above-ground, lightweight lids are easily broken.
 Once broken, it is children and small animals that discover the above-ground septic access has been damaged.
-Unfortunetly, this discovery can result in the child’s (or pet’s) death.
+Unfortunately, this discovery can result in a child’s (or pet’s) death.

-The way to make this design safe is to include a kid catcher when installing an above-ground septic access.
-There are several good designs that can be found here, here and here.
+The way to make this design safe is to include a kid catcher when installing above-ground septic access.
+There are several good designs that can be found here, here, and here.
 In our case, if a kid catcher had been installed, our client would not have drowned in sewage.

 I don’t know what the specifics of the recent death in New Jersey are.
 It could be that it was something other than the above-ground, lightweight lid that caused this child’s death.
 But, if it was the same type of septic design as our case, the horrible tragedy is even sadder because it was so preventable.
 I bring it up because I want to do everything I can to help prevent deaths like the case we had, even if it turns out what happened last week isn’t like our case was.